 Research shows that meditation has a positive effect on your mental health, helping to improve mood and lower stress levels.
-But a new study has found that the practice may also have quantifiable physical health benefits, too.
+But a 2016 study has found that the practice may also have quantifiable physical health benefits, too.
 In fact, when compared with the de-stressing health benefits of a relaxing vacation, meditation's effects may be even stronger and longer-lasting.

 For the study, researchers from the University of California, San Francisco, and Harvard Medical School recruited 94 healthy women, aged 30-60 years.
 Thirty of these women were experienced meditators who had enrolled in a six-day meditation retreat at a resort in California.
 The remaining 64 women were not regular meditators and half of these women were randomly selected to simply enjoy the vacation, while the other half followed a meditation training program run by the Chopra Center for Well Being.
 The meditation training involved classes in mantra meditation, yoga and self-reflection, all designed by best-selling author and spiritual guru Dr. Deepak Chopra, although he was not part of the study.

 For all three groups, researchers collected blood samples and self-reported wellness surveys immediately before and after the retreat as well as one month and 10 months later.
 They examined more than 20,000 genes from each participant to understand what biological changes were occurring in the body.